KaranSingh36752/Trawell-Web/README.md

 ## Create a Travel plan / Share a post / Ai Itineary
 ## MAP feature(753 nearby Travelers)
 ## CHATS
+more will be there
+connections has been build

 i want to build the apps for this work and app dev will build with